Michkov keeps humming, Flyers beat Sabres with 7 more goals

 The 20-year-old winger leads all NHL rookies in goals with 24.
 He has three overtime winners, three shootout tallies and 56 points.
 Over the last 20 games, he has recorded 22 points (10 goals, 12 assists).

+"There's so much room for growth away from the puck," Shaw said.
+"Even with the puck, he's going to learn, as he goes, what works and what doesn't work in so many different scenarios.
+And he's well down that path already.

+"That's a real exciting player to sort of picture where he may be three, four years from now.
+He's a challenge, he can be opinionated and he can be a little bit stubborn, but he's playing some great hockey for us offensively right now and we're reaping the benefits."

-Canadiens defenseman Lane Hutson, Sharks center Macklin Celebrini and Flames goalie Dustin Wolf are expected to be Michkov's top competition.
+Canadiens defenseman Lane Hutson, Sharks center Macklin Celebrini and Flames goalie Dustin Wolf are expected to be Michkov's top competition for the rookie honor.

 • The Flyers came into Saturday just one point ahead of Buffalo for the Eastern Conference's worst record.
 The Sabres have played three fewer games, so it's something to keep an eye on the rest of the way.